burhanahmed1/COAL-ComputerOrganizationAssemblyLanguage/README.md

 Difference of two sets (S1-S2) is a set having elements of S1 which are NOT Present in S2, see following examples for detail.
 Your task is to write a subroutine in Assembly Language that finds Difference of two sets (S1-S2).
 Note that both the sets are sorted and have distinct elements only.

 ## Task 14 :
+Initialize AX with last 4 digits of your roll number as Hexadecimal number (for example, if your roll number is 16L-4195 then AX should be initialized with 0x4195).
+Write a subroutine which receives AX as input and returns number of 1s in AX. n = binary_ones(Roll #)

+For example, # of 1s in 0x 4195 is

+n = ones(0x4195) = ones(0100_0001_1001_0101) = 6

 ## Task 15 :